belsopky/upload-lab/README.md

 **Vulnerability:** Path traversal in multipart filename parameter

-**Scenario:** The avatar upload page uses the raw `full_path` from the multipart request as the filename without any sanitization The path is prepended to `uploads3/avatars/` By controlling the filename an attacker can write files anywhere on the server
+**Scenario:** The avatar upload page uses the raw `full_path` from the multipart request as the filename without any sanitization.
+The path is prepended to `uploads3/avatars/`.
+By controlling the filename an attacker can write files anywhere on the server.

 **Exploitation:**
 1. Login with any account (wiener/peter)